Winchester, Kentucky, Car Accident Attorney

 Determining Your Financial Needs

 No one can guarantee the outcome of any injury case, either in negotiation or in a jury trial.
 No one can set a fixed value on your injury or case.
-However, before I practiced law, I worked 12 years as a counselor and director in rehabilitation facilities in Kentucky helping clients recover from spinal injuries, traumatic brain injury, and other severe effects of auto accidents.
-My medical and legal background, and access to qualified experts, helps me project your future medical needs and the associated costs of recovery.
+However, before we practiced law, we worked 12 years as a counselors and directors in rehabilitation facilities in Kentucky helping clients recover from spinal injuries, traumatic brain injury, and other severe effects of auto accidents.
+Our medical and legal background, and access to qualified experts, helps us project your future medical needs and the associated costs of recovery.

-The large majority of cases are settled through negotiation, and I have settled claims through mediation or arbitration.
-With 21 years of litigation experience, I am also fully prepared to go to trial when my client is willing to take the chance, or when the insurance company's final offer is so bad that it becomes necessary.
+The large majority of cases are settled through negotiation, and we have settled claims through mediation or arbitration.
+With 21 years of litigation experience, we are also fully prepared to go to trial when our client is willing to take the chance, or when the insurance company’s final offer is so bad that it becomes necessary.
 Whatever the forum, our firm is dedicated to securing the full compensation you require to recover from your physical injuries and the economic impact.

-If you've been injured in a car wreck, give us a call to discuss what needs to be done to obtain a fair result.
-Contact our Winchester office for a free case evaluation.
-You can reach me 859-759-4404 or toll-free at 1-866-542-2293.
+If you’ve been injured in a car wreck, give us a call to discuss what needs to be done to obtain a fair result.
+Contact us for a free case evaluation.